dlopez77-csuchico/Neomon/phase1/README.md

 ## Caveats

 Considerations and/or limitations to the method(s) you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc.

+Due to the COVID-19 outbreak, students were advised to stay indoors for the rest of the Spring 2020 semester.
+This also meant that human experiments are not allowed nor possible.
+As a result, we resorted to using mock data since it was the next best thing we had access to.

 ## Personas